whispers16/docker-mongodump-azure/README.md

 # docker-mongodump-azure
-A Docker image performing backups via mongodump into an Azure Storage Account.
+A Docker image performing backups via mongodump into an Azure Storage Account and cron scheduler.

 # Usage
 Single-Shot-Run: